rwtodd/small_programs_2019/README.md

-# small_programs_2019
+# small programs 2019

-small programs that don't deserve their own repo
+These are small programs that don't deserve their own repo.
+I make a repo for these every year now, so I don't lose track of them.

+- __calibron-12__: A backtracking solver for the Calibron-12 brain teaser.